Is your relationship in crisis? Do you and your partner tend to argue and disagree? Are you feeling overwhelmed, stuck, or unsure about where to turn?

 My name is Michelle Webber, Licensed Clinical Social Worker (LCSW), and I provide couples therapy for partners throughout Los Angeles.
 If you are concerned about your relationship or just want to check-in before your next chapter, couples therapy can help.
 Over the past three decades of clinical work, I have helped many partners overcome issues with communication and conflict.

 If you are interested in learning more about couples therapy and how it can help, below are some answers that may address some of your concerns.
-You may also contact me for a free phone consultation at (323) 301-0083.
+You may also contact me for a complimentary phone consultation at (323) 301-0083.

-Does our relationship need therapy?
+Does your relationship need therapy?

 And yet, over time, issues tend to emerge.
 We lose feelings of closeness.
 We criticize, argue, and get angry.
 At times, we experience infidelity and other breaches in trust.
 We begin to question the relationship and wonder if we can continue.